abhinavrathi/Algorithms-Implementation-and-Analysis/Graphs/README.md

 #Graphs
-Here we work on a few algorithms and operations pertaining Tree reprentation of data.
+Here we work on a few algorithms and operations pertaining Graph reprentation of data.
 Some algorithms use Adjacency Lists while others use Matrices.

 ##Breadth First Search